zackattack2130/Phanny/README.md

 ## Firmware

-Thanks to help on previous builds, I was pointed to the **ZMK Shield Wizard**, and it changed everything.
+Thanks to help on previous builds, I was pointed to the **[Shield Wizard for ZMK](https://shield-wizard.genteure.workers.dev/)**, and it changed everything.
 It walks you step-by-step through generating your firmware.
 In about 20 minutes you can go from a pile of solder, copper, and silicon to a fully functional wireless keyboard.
+Then you have to edit your keymap. it will be in alphebetical order when the firmware is built.
+This is easy if you use **[ZMK Keymap Editor](https://nickcoutsos.github.io/keymap-editor/)**

 ---